 How to Avoid Bumper and Car Damage When Parking in New York City Parking Garages

-Follow these tips to prevent car damage and bumper damage to your vehicle when parking in New York City parking garages
+Tips to prevent car damage and bumper damage to your vehicle when parking in New York City parking garages

 Taking proper precautions when leaving your car parked in a New York City parking garage will save drivers from a lot of hassle, as well as wasted time and money.
 Every parking garage attendant in New York City tries to pack as many cars as possible into their parking garage because the more cars, the more money earned for their business.
 Because of this, it’s common for attendants to take poor care of vehicles, returning them to owners with scratches, dents, bumper damage and other damages.